In any programming language including C, loops are used to execute a set of statements repeatedly until a particular condition is satisfied.

 while

-loop can be addressed as an entry control loop.
+loop is an entry controlled loop.
 It is completed in 3 steps.

 int x = 0;